mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 ### 1.3 Testing for gene-flow in simulated data

 Under incomplete lineage sorting alone, two sister species are expected to share about the same proportion of derived alleles with a third closely related species.
 Thus, if species "P1" and "P2" are sisters and "P3" is a closely related species, then the number of derived alleles shared by P1 and P3 but not P2 and the number of derived alleles that is shared by P2 and P3 but not P1 should be approximately similar.
 In contrast, if hybridization leads to introgression between species P3 and one out the two species P1 and P2, then P3 should share more derived alleles with that species than it does with the other one, leading to asymmetry in the sharing of derived alleles.
 These expectations are the basis for the so-called "ABBA-BABA test" (first described in the Supporting Material of [Green et al. 2010](http://science.sciencemag.org/content/328/5979/710.full)) that quantifies support for introgression by the *D*-statistic.
 Below is an illustration of the basic principle.

 <p align="center"><img src="img/DstatIllustration.png" alt="Dstat\*" width="600"></p>

+In short, if there is gene-flow between P2 &lt;-&gt; P3, there is going to be an excess of the of the ABBA pattern, leading to positive D statistics.
+There is also the f4-ratio, a related and somewhat more complicated measure which strives to estimate the admixture proportion in percentage.
+We will not go into the maths of the statistics here.
+If you are interested in the details, have a look at the [Dsuite paper](https://doi.org/10.1111/1755-0998.13265).